 Review: The Chaos of Standing Still

-The Chaos of Standing still drew me in right from the start.
+The Chaos of Standing by Jessica Brody drew me in right from the start.
 It is the story of a girl stranded in an airport, but with a twist.
 There are so many interesting side characters and some super cute moments throughout the book.
 While I enjoyed the story, I found the constant interruptions for flashbacks to get annoying, and I wish I could have enjoyed it more.

 Lots of Comic Relief

 This book is cute, funny, and heart-wrenching all at once.
 It tells the story of a girl stranded in an airport on New Year’s Eve, which also happens to be the anniversary of her best friend’s death.
 She ends up befriending a boy because of a strange coincidence, and she finally starts to move on.
 I loved reading about Ryn and her new friends’ adventures together and their way of ringing in the new year.
 There is a good amount of comic relief and a couple of plot twists in the story, which add some more excitement.
 I’m not normally a fan of super depressing books, so I was glad to see that this one isn’t actually that bad.

 I adored the cast of characters in The Chaos of Standing Still, or rather, the side characters.
 I’m still not entirely sure what I think of the main character.
 I found Xander to be so sweet, and I loved how patient and encouraging he is with Ryn.
 He has a great sense of humour and problems of his own, making him a pretty complex character.
 I also really enjoyed the quirky characters Ryn and Xander meet at the airport, such as Siri (the barista) and Troy (the fourteen year old genius).
 They make the book more fun, and I loved reading about their humorous interactions.